 SPRFMO is currently under negotiation.
 The process was initiated by Australia, Chile and New Zealand, and the first international meeting took place in February 2006.
 Five preparatory meetings have been held and 20 States are participating.
-The proposal is that SPRFMO will manage straddling and discrete high seas fish stocks in <a href="https://high.nee.including.
+The proposal is that SPRFMO will manage straddling and discrete high seas fish stocks in high seas areas in the South Pacific, including squid, horse mackerel and jack mackerel fisheries.
+The fisheries are predominantly trawl (pelagic and bottom), but also include longlines (pelagic and demersal).
+Highly-migratory species such as tunas will not be covered by SPRFMO as they are under the management of WCPFC and IATTC.